 Overall, Raytown Cave Springs is a great place if you are kid-friendly hiking.
 It’s not too steep or too long, so your kiddos can handle it.
 If they need to turn around, it’s not too far of a walk back due to the loops that the park has incorporated.

 If you don’t have children on your hike, it’s still fun to explore the nature and history of Cave Springs.
 When you combine the different offshoots and loops, you can create quite a long hike (if you want).

-For more outdoor things to do with kids, sign-up for The Scoop!
-We will send you the best kids activities, events & resources…right to your inbox.
+For more outdoor things to do with kids, click below to sign up for THE SCOOP!
+We will send you the best kids’ activities, events & resources…right to your inbox.